Invalidthoughts/alx-system_engineering-devops/0x00-shell_basics/README.md

-created a script that creates a link
+created a script that copies all html files